Reviewed and updated on 03/05/2020

-Every short-term rental owner needs to understand they are running a business, and every insurance policy, HOA, bank, and any one else will agree.
+Every short-term rental owner needs to understand they are running a business, as every insurance policy, HOA, and bank will agree.
 When the MGM Grands hotel occupancy goes down 3% because families are coming to Las Vegas and staying in a short-term rental accommodation, instead of the MGM, you better believe you are operating in a business world!

 With liability insurance there are essentially three types one can purchase for a dwelling; personal liability, premise liability, and commercial general liability.
 The MGM carries commercial general liability, not personal or premise liability as found in a homeowner’s or landlord insurance policy.
-This means the short-term Airbnb rental owner also needs to carry commercial general liability, because it’s superior and covers business stuff, like slip and falls, pools, hot tubs, amenities, and most importantly extends off the premise.
+Commercial general liability specifically covers business aspects, such as slip and falls, pools, hot tubs, amenities, and more importantly, the coverage extends off premise.
 Coverage does vary between insurance carriers so don’t assume you are covered by reading this article, as a carrier may exclude animal/pet liability, liquor liability, and more, so check your policy.

 Edit #1 to short-term rental ordinance is to define liability as “commercial general liability”.

 Now let’s look at “proof” of insurance.
 I highly doubt you could walk into a real estate closing and provide an email from your insurance agents that stated, “you’re covered”, and the bank would lend you the $300,000 for your house, NO. There are standardized insurance forms for this, and proof of insurance is provided on what’s called a “certificate of insurance (COI)”.
 Every insurance company, every mortgage broker, and most other professional industries know and expect this.

 Edit #2 is to define “proof” as require a certificate of insurance, COI, showing proof of coverage.